Kewaunee County Bruemmer Park and Zoo

 Kewaunee County Bruemmer Park and Zoo is a park located west of Kewaunee, Wisconsin.
 The park features a small zoo for several North American and at least three exotic animals.
 The park has wooded trails and borders the Kewaunee River.
-The park is built on bedrock and is home to limestone kiln remnants from early limestone production.
+The park is located on the Niagara Escarpment and is built on bedrock and is home to limestone kiln remnants from early limestone production.